-A Polygon article by Ben Kuchera back in January reported that, according to SteamSpy, 7,672 video games had been released on Steam in 2017.
-This worked out to be an average of 21 new titles each day and was a massive increase from 2016’s figure of 4,207, which in itself accounted for 38% of all games available on the platform.
+A Polygon article by Ben Kuchera in January reported that, according to SteamSpy, 7,672 video games had been released on Steam in 2017.
+This worked out to be an average of 21 new titles each day and was an increase from 2016’s figure of 4,207, which in itself accounted for 38% of all games available.
 The chart below will give you an idea of what this really looks like.

 The dotted line I’ve added shows the trend and if this continues, we’ll have 11,833 additional titles to browse through by the end of 2018; that’s over 32 additions every 24-hours.
 But even these statistics pale in comparison if we jump forward to 2019 with a predicted 19,262 releases.
 There’s no real research here and the figures are ones I’ve produced using historical data and formulas, but they’re still pretty surprising.

 Last month I came across a post by Marius from The Patch Notes in which he directed readers to the Steam Trailers in 6s account on Twitter.
 Whenever a new release appears on Steam, this experiment bot clips its trailer to six-seconds and tweets the resulting video.
 The frequency is kind of scary to watch in real time; there’s a tweet every 45-minutes or so, which is roughly in line with this year’s statistics in the paragraph above.

 It’s visual evidence of what we all suspected: that the gaming platform is now a flood of constant releases and not all of them are of a quality we expect.
 With those kinds of numbers, how on earth is any gamer meant to keep on top of them all and find the games they’ll actually enjoy playing?
 And what does it mean for developers who are trying to get their projects noticed?